mohamedsaady99/mohamedsaady99/README.md

 - 👋 Hi, I’m Mohamed Elnagar
 - 👨‍💻 I’m Software Engineer
 - 🌱 I'm  interested in Front-End Development
-- 📖 I have experience  with Reactjs, Nextjs, Graphql and other technologies
+- 📖 I have experience  with Reactjs, Nextjs, Apollo-Graphql and other technologies
 - 📫 How to reach me ...
 - 📱 call me || WhatsApp +0201026454879
 - 📧 Email =>  mohamedsaadyelnagar@gmail.com